Proto-Celtic language: Subjunctive formations

 Primary subjunctive formations in Proto-Celtic generally use the e-grade of the verb root, even if the present stem uses the zero-grade.

 Imperative formation

 Imperative endings in Proto-Celtic were as follows:

 Second-person singular imperative

 The second-person singular imperative was generally endingless in the active; no ending was generally added to athematic verbs.
 On thematic -e/o- verbs, the imperative ended in thematic vowel *-e.
 However, there is also another second-person singular active imperative ending, -si, which was attached to the verb root athematically even with thematic strong verbs.

 The thematic deponent second-person singular imperative ending was *-eso.
 The -the in Old Irish is secondary.

+Third-person imperative

+The third-person imperative endings in Insular Celtic, Gaulish and Celtiberian have completely separate origins from each other.
+The Insular Celtic endings are derived from *-tou, *-ntou, Gaulish endings from *-tu, *-ntu, and the Celtiberian third-person imperative singular ending stems from *-tūd.

 Example conjugations

-Scholarly reconstructions Alan Ward, A Checklist of Proto-Celtic Lexical Items (1982, revised 1996), 7–14. may be summarised in tabular format.
+Scholarly reconstructions may be summarised in tabular format.

 Copula

 The copula *esti was irregular.
 It had both athematic and thematic conjugations in the present tense.
 Schrijver supposes that its athematic present was used clause-initially and the thematic conjugation was used when that was not the case.